 For Instant Pot or pressure cooker:

-- Sauté the onions and garlic in the pressure cooker until the onions are translucent, about 10 mintues.
-Add the water, tomatoes, potatoes, and kale, lock the lid in place and cook on high pressure 5 minutes.
-Quick release the pressure.
+- Sautรฉ the onions and garlic in the pressure cooker until the onions are translucent, about 10 mintues.
+In the Instant Pot, use the Saute button.

 Regular stove top: